-I just came back from another hike on Spout Path, this time around I took the Shoal Bay Road in again.
+I just came back from another long hike on Spout Path.

 The last time I was at the Spout it wasn’t nearly as active, I remember the eruptions being much less prolific with perhaps only one proper blast every few minutes.